marc-jones/phd_thesis/content/06_materials_and_methods/01_methods.md

 As with the WGCNA analysis, the data was filtered and normalised prior to carrying out the SOM analysis.
 The number of nodes used in the SOM was chosen based on the ratio $\frac{\sum_{c=1}^{S}N_{c}(\bar{x}_{c}-\bar{x})^2}{\sum_{g=1}^{N}(x_{g}-\bar{x})^2}$ where $N$ is the total number of genes, $S$ is the total number of SOM nodes, $N_{c}$ is the total number of genes assigned to SOM node $c$, $x_{g}$ is the expression vector for gene $g$, $x_{c}$ is the expression vector for SOM node $c$, and $\bar{x}$ is the global mean of all expression vectors.
 A value of $S$ was chosen such that the above ratio was ~0.85 for both tissues.
-To adequately capture the variation present in the data, the dimensions of the SOM were set as the ratio between the first two principle component eigenvalues of the data, as has been done previously[@vesanto_self_organizing_2000].
+To adequately capture the variation present in the data, the dimensions of the SOM were set as the ratio between the first two principal component eigenvalues of the data, as has been done previously[@vesanto_self_organizing_2000].

 To assign probabilities of genes clustering to the same SOM cluster, a resampling procedure was employed (Figure \ref{figure:218:somsimilarity}).
 Expression values were resampled assuming a Gaussian noise model, using the true expression value as the mean of the distribution and the true expression value uncertainty calculated by Cufflinks as the distribution variance.